What is Darryl Strawberry's Net Worth and Salary?

 IRS Contract Auction

 One of the strangest chapters in Darryl Strawberry's post-baseball life involves the IRS auctioning off his old Mets contract.
-It all traces back to his 1985 deal with New York, which paid him $7.1 million through 1990.
-For the final year of that contract, the Mets included a deferred compensation clause allowing them to delay 40% of his $1.85 million salary—about $740,000—for 15 years.
-The team agreed to pay 5% annual interest on that amount from 1990 to 2005, and then to distribute the total balance, roughly $1.28 million, over 20 years beginning in 2010.
-Essentially, Strawberry traded short-term money for a long-term annuity that would pay him monthly checks well into retirement.
+It all traces back to his 1985 deal with New York.
+For the final year of that contract (1990), the Mets included a deferred compensation clause allowing them to delay 40% of his $1.85 million salary, roughly $740,000, for 15 years.
+The team agreed to pay 5% annual interest on that amount from 1990 to 2005, and then distribute the total balance over 20 years beginning in 2010.
+Essentially, Strawberry traded short-term cash for a long-term annuity that would pay him monthly checks well into retirement.

 Unfortunately, things didn't go as planned.
-Between 1987 and 1990, Strawberry failed to pay more than half a million dollars in federal income taxes.
+Between 1987 and 1990, Strawberry failed to pay more than half a million dollars in federal income taxes, and he racked up additional tax debts in 2003 and 2004.
 Years later, during his 2006 divorce from his wife Charisse, a court ordered him to allocate part of his future annuity for spousal support.
-But before she could collect, the IRS stepped in and seized the contract to recover his unpaid taxes.
-In 2014, a federal judge ruled that the annuity legally belonged to the government.
+However, after Charisse filed for bankruptcy in 2010, a federal judge ruled that the IRS's tax liens superseded both the divorce settlement and her bankruptcy claims.
+The annuity legally belonged to the government.

 In 1995, a Californian court charged Strawberry with failing to pay child support payments.
 He then agreed to use his signing bonus to pay the debt.
 In 1998, Strawberry was sued by his attorney, who was owed over $100,000 in legal fees.